guerler/spring/spring/README.md

 ------------------------------------------------------------------------------------------
- INSTRUCTIONS TO SET UP THE SPRING-DATABASE (i.e. PDB-REPOSITORY) with scripts/
+ INSTRUCTIONS TO SET UP THE SPRING-DATABASE (i.e. PDB-REPOSITORY) with scripts
 ------------------------------------------------------------------------------------------
 Part 1.A - Setting up the indexing
  1. Generate a text file containing all proteins (pdbcode+chain) separated by lines